grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 | 2,+,3,+,4,=                 | 9                | Simple addition of numbers                                                                        |
 | 9,9,9,9,9,9,+,9,9,9,9,9,9,= | 199999           | Our display is limited to six digits only                                                         |

 **Johnny:** The limiting of digits displayed looks like a whole new feature, so I suggest we add it to the backlog and do it in another sprint.
-In this sprint, we will not handle such situation at all.
+In this sprint, we will not handle such a situation at all.
 How about that, Jane?

 **Jane:** Fine with me.
-Looks like a lot of work.
+It looks like a lot of work.
 Nice that we discovered it up-front.
 For me, the limiting capability seemed so obvious that I didn't even think it would be worth mentioning.

 **Johnny:** See?
 That's why I don't like the word "obvious".
 Jane, we will get back to you if any more questions arise.
 For now, I think we know enough to implement these three stories for you.